beebowman/pygear/README.md

 <img width="708.5" alt="crossbar" src="https://github.com/user-attachments/assets/36d83ed4-75c0-4a07-8de4-b9e92d6b0e4c" />

+... and you can save them, convert them to 2D Sketches (svg, dxf) to physically create your own pair of functioning weird gears!

 If you want to change the gear generation parameters, edit the following variables at the start of `main.py`:
 * `gearRatio` is the gear ratio.
 For example, a ratio of 2 means the input gear completes two rotations in the time it takes the output gear to complete one rotation.
 Right now, this has to be an integer value.